istmobiome/istmobiome-web/content/press/coiba-2018/index.md

 ---
 title: Eastern Tropical Pacific
 summary: A story about our first expedition to Panama’s Coiba National Park.
+Photo by Sean Mattson.
 tags:
 - Coiba
 date: "2018-05-09T00:00:00Z"